skytreader/alexandria/readme.markdown

 # Dev Set-up

+## System packages

+Assuming you are in Ubuntu/Debian:

+    sudo apt-get install -y mysql-server-5.7
+    sudo apt-get install -y mysql-client-core-5.7
+    sudo apt-get install -y mysql-client-5.7

+Experimental MySQL set-ups (e.g., testing an upgrade to a new version) may also need to install

+    sudo apt-get install libmysqlclient-dev

+## Python set-up

 Assuming you have a local mysql server accessbile by passwordless account account `root`, create the relevant virtualenv and then,